theber/xlsx2erg/README.md

 ## Usage

 Create workouts to your heart's content.
 There are already quite a few examples.
-The following command will convert the XLSX sheets to erg files.
+The following command will convert the XLSX workbooks to `erg` files.

 ```
 cargo run -- <xlsx_file>